 Late Policy

-There may be unforeseen circumstances that make it difficult to turn in homework assignments on time.
-Our philosophy is to treat you as adults and thus we have a generous late policy to reflect the many different needs that may come up.
+We anticipate that—more than ever—during this quarter, there may be unforeseen circumstances that make it difficult to turn in homework assignments on time.
+Our philosophy is to treat you as adults.
+We have a generous late policy to reflect the many different needs that may come up for our diverse set of students.
 However, the course will end for everyone on the same date.
 As such if you are late on one problem set, you will have to work extra hard to catch up.
 Time management can be hard and we encourage you to give it the full respect it deserves.
 In practice, falling behind often impacts midterm and final exam scores.

-• Due Date: The on time deadline will be listed on each assignment writeup (generally at 3p).
+• Due Date: All problem sets are due at 3:00pm Pacific on the on-time deadline listed on the assignment writeup.
+If you submit an assignment by the on-time deadline listed on the assignment writeup (generally 3:00pm Pacific).
 Finishing the assignment by the deadline means that you are in sync with the course.
-Hooray!

-• Long Extension: CS109 is a fast-paced class and if you need an extension beyond the grace period then you may fall behind on future problem sets (or the midterm / final).
+• Long Extension: CS109 is a fast-paced class and if you need an extension of this length then you may fall behind on future problem sets (or the midterm / final).
 Having said that, you might have a medical, personal or serious time-management situation which requires an "as long as possible" extension.
 We will give you up until the date when we release solutions.
 This time is set on a per pset basis but generally is two class days after the problem set was due.
-For example, if the pset was due on Friday, typically the long extension would allow you to make changes until the following Wednesday.
-You can grant yourself an extension of this length via the CS109 pset app.
-If you use more than one of these in the quarter you will need to contact the Head TA (Kelly) for special permission.
+You can grant yourself an extension of this length.
+If you use more than one two of these in the quarter you will need to contact the Head TA (Will) for special permission.
 Why must you contact us?
 Because we care and we want to catch issues early.
 In the rare occurence that someone uses more than one of these extensions without getting permission it will impact their course grade.

 • After the Hard Deadline: What if you are not done by the time we release solutions?
 In general we do not accept work after the solutions have been posted and TAs start grading.
 As such you should make sure you don't accidentally miss this very hard deadline!
 Having said that, there may be a real crisis that means you are not able to do your work before the solutions are released (eg an illness that lasts a week, funeral attendance, etc).
 First, we hope you are well.
 Personal life is so truly important and we respect you doing what you need to do.
 In such an extreme case you need to contact the course staff (cs109@cs.stanford.edu) as well as your Undergraduate Advising Director and we will work something out.
 Please do contact us as early as possible.